Coach Information

 Questions to Consider:

-• How are your team rules communicated to the players?
+• How are team rules communicated to players?
+Are they clear and age-appropriate?

-• Do you see yourself as a role model for the athlete?
+• Do you see yourself as a role model?
+How do you demonstrate that on and off the ice?

-• How do you handle the player who does not get along with teammates?
+• How do you handle a player who struggles to get along with teammates?

 Communicating With Parents:

-• How would you approach the parent who is excessively vocal and negative in the stands knowing that it is affecting either their own child or the team?
+• How would you address a parent who is overly vocal or negative in the stands, especially if it’s affecting their child or the team?

-• How would you handle a complaint from a parent that his/her child does not play enough?
+• How would you handle a complaint about a child’s ice time?

 Self Assessment - How am I Doing?

-• How do I want players to interact on the ice?
+• How do I want my players to interact with one another?

-• What resources should be available to my players?
+• What resources or support should be available to my players?

-• What was the most important thing I tried to teach the players this week, month?
+• What was the most important thing I tried to teach this week or month?

-• What is the most important thing my players will learn from me this season?
+• What is the most important lesson my players will take from me this season?

-• What did I learn from my players this week?
+• What have I learned from my players recently?

-• Are the players having fun?
-Am I having fun?
+• Are the players enjoying themselves?
+Am I enjoying myself?

 RAMP Registration